-ii) An Accident Report form (shown in Appendix 2) for each recordable/lost time accident and product vehicle accident.
+ii) An Accident/Incident Report form (Easy Format as shown in Appendix 2) for each recordable/lost time accident and product vehicle accident.

 5 Analysis and presentation of statistics

 Two reports are produced:

 - A quarterly report on lost time injuries, recordable work injuries and product vehicle accidents. - An annual report with analyses of the safety statistics for lost time injuries, recordable work injuries and product vehicle accidents.